 temperature from cold temperate to warm tropical.
 This ambitious, multi-pronged, highly integrated program of theoretical and empirical research takes advantage of the special expertise at the three collaborating institutions — University of New Mexico, University of Arizona, and University of Oklahoma.

-The Prof. Enquist is a core faculty for the program.
+The Prof. Enquist is a core faculty participant in the program.
 The BBCS will mentor postdoctoral researchers through collaborative, interdisciplinary teams to create novel synthetic research in biodiversity and conservation science and other fields of study, specifically public health, epidemiology and emerging diseases; public policy, public administration, and governance; national security; or informatics.

 NERC GEM – TRAIT or better known as CHAMBASA –